 God confounds the wisdom of the world by taking his crucified Son and placing him in the preeminent position of his glorious house.
 Psalm 118, from which Peter quotes, says that “This is the Lord’s doing; it is marvelous in our eyes.
 This is the day that the Lord has made, let us rejoice and be glad in it.”

 God confounds the wise builders by taking the stone they rejected and using it to build the most glorious house that has ever been built.

 Verse 9 clearly expresses that the purpose for God’s house is that we should “[declare] the praises of him who hath called you out of darkness into his marvellous light.”
 God’s people, in the world but not of the world, exiles and strangers, declare to the world the glory of God in Christ.
 And when God’s house is fully revealed in all its glorious splendor on the judgment day, the bride of Christ without spot or wrinkle, the builders will realize the terrible mistake they made in rejecting Christ the cornerstone.

 But this is not the fate of God’s people.
 Verse 6 says that we will never be disappointed.
 God’s people are secure in Jesus our rock.

-This great spiritual truth is the most practical thing in all the world.
-This passage is sandwiched together by two moral imperatives: “put away all malice and all deceit and hypocrisy and envy and all slander” and “abstain from the passions of the flesh, which wage war against your soul.
+There are far-reaching implications of this truth.
+The passage is sandwiched by two moral imperatives: “put away all malice and all deceit and hypocrisy and envy and all slander” and “abstain from the passions of the flesh, which wage war against your soul.
 Keep your conduct among the Gentiles honorable, so that when they speak against you as evildoers, they may see your good deeds and glorify God on the day of visitation.”
 God’s eternal glory is at stake in our holiness.
 We are God’s house; let’s live like it.
 Let’s live in such a way as to “proclaim the excellencies of him who called you out of darkness into his marvelous light” (1 Pet.
-2:9, ESV).
+2:9).